ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Presentation Payloads

-Any one or more payloads may be non-disclosed in a presented JWP.
-When a payload is not disclosed, the position of other payloads does not change; the resulting array will simply be sparse and only contain the disclosed payloads.
+The presentation has one or more payload slots, each of which either contains the issued payload or represents that the payload is being omitted.
+The position of other payloads does not change when one is omitted; the resulting array will simply be sparse and only contain the disclosed payloads.

 The disclosed payloads will always be in the same array positions to preserve any index-based references by the application between the issued and presented forms of the JWP.
 How the sparse array is represented is specific to the serialization used.

-Algorithms MAY support including a proof about a payload in the presentation.
-Applications then treat that proven payload the same as any other non-disclosed payload and do not include it in the presented array of payloads.
+In addition to disclosing the contents of a payload, some algorithms MAY support disclosing other information not represented as a payload.

-Rather, proofs about payloads, such as "age >= 21", are included in the presentation proof.
+For example, rather than releasing a data of birth, the algorithm may include proof information indicating that the subject is over a certain age at the time of the presentation.
+Such information is not disclosed as a payload, and instead would be included in the presentation proof.

 ### Presentation Proof

-The presentation proof is one or more binary octet strings that are opaque to applications.
+The presentation proof is one or more octet strings that are opaque to applications.
 Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures.

 The proof of a presented JWP will always be different than the issued proof.
 At a minimum, it MUST be updated to include protection of the added presentation header.